 The Every Student Succeeds Act, the 2015 law reauthorizing the Elementary and Secondary Education Act of 1965, includes a number of opportunities for the decentralization of decision making about the use of federal education dollars.
 Policy and funding opportunities within ESSA include the following:

 Title I, Part A requires that states set aside 7% of Title I funds for school improvement in the lowest-performing schools using evidence-based strategies for comprehensive or targeted support and intervention.
-This is a significant funding stream that can be used to support development of community schools, which qualify as an “evidence-based intervention.”
+This is a significant funding stream that can be used to support the development of community schools, which qualify as an “evidence-based intervention.”

 More than a dozen states have seized this opportunity and identified community schools as a strategy to support underperforming schools in their initial ESSA plans.
 (See the Community Schools in ESSA State Plans chapter for a summary of those states’ ESSA plan initiatives.)
 As one example, Pennsylvania’s ESSA plan identifies community schools as an effective improvement strategy and includes extensive discussion of how the state will support community school initiatives.
 As schools improve, they may not be eligible for these funds, underscoring the importance of identifying ongoing funding streams.